deadmanssnitch/snitcher/README.md

 client.edit_snitch(token, new_attributes)
 ```

-Returns the edited snitch.
+Returns the edited Snitch.

 ### Adding Tags to a Snitch

-This function adds tags to a snitch, retaining whatever tags it already has.
+This function adds tags to a Snitch, retaining whatever tags it already has.

 ```ruby
 token = "c2354d53d2"